FAQs for Faculty

 Faculty are encouraged to build flexibility into your course schedules to account for personal illness or campus closures.
 Do not schedule additional class meetings where all students are expected to attend (in-person or online) outside of normal class hours.
 Instead, utilize out-of-class activities that students can complete in a reasonable timeframe, such as homework, reviewing a PowerPoint, watching a recorded lecture video, reading, writing a reflection, etc.

 SACSCOC requirements follow the U.S. Department of Education definition of a credit hour at one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class work each week for approximately 15 weeks.
-For TCU, this requirement is met by having course work equal 700 minutes of instruction per credit hour plus 150 minutes of a final evaluative exercise.
+For TCU, this requirement is met by having coursework equal 700 minutes of instruction per credit hour plus 150 minutes of a final evaluative exercise.
 The use of asynchronous instruction allows using out-of-class activities for making up missed class time due to campus closures without the need for scheduling specified make-up days.

 The emergency preparedness committee meets daily during inclement weather to make crucial decisions about travel and safety, and makes every effort to inform the campus community of closings and openings as much in advance as possible advance.